Luzifer/dockermanager/README.md

 ### Configuration file

-The configuration is written in YAML format and reloaded regulary by the daemon:
+The configuration is written in YAML format and reloaded regularly by the daemon:

 - `container-name`: Name of the container on the host.
 Needs to be unique
   - `command`: Override CMD value set by Dockerfile